Public Service Act 2020

 You could also call this:

-"The boss of the public service chooses who is on a special board and who is in charge of it."
+"How the boss of the public service chooses the leaders of a special group and who gets to be in charge."

 The Commissioner chooses the members of an interdepartmental executive board from the chief executives of the departments involved.
-You can think of chief executives as the bosses of government departments.
+You know that chief executives are the bosses of departments, and they can also include the Commissioner of Police and the Chief of Defence Force.
 The Commissioner does not have to choose all of the chief executives to be on the board.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.